LPDI-EPFL/masif/README.md

 cd masif/
 ```

-Since MaSIF is written in Python and Matlab, no compilation is required.
+Since MaSIF is written in Python, no compilation is required.

 ## Method overview